Johanna Wolf: Biography

 Wolf was born in Munich.
 She attended primary and commercial school.
 From 1922 through 1928, she worked for Dr. Alexander Glaser of the Bavarian Diet.
 She then worked for Gregor Strasser in the Nazi Party Gau headquarters of Lower Bavaria-Upper Palatinate.
 Wolf joined Hitler's personal secretariat in the autumn of 1929 as a typist, at which time she became a member of the Nazi Party.
 Prior to 1933, she also performed secretarial work for Rudolf Hess and Wilhelm Brückner, who at the time was Hitler's chief adjutant and a bodyguard.

 When Hitler became chancellor in January 1933, she became a senior secretary in his Private Chancellery.
 Wolf, Hitler's senior secretary, was one of his oldest and longest tenured secretaries.
 While he addressed his other secretaries formally as "Frau" or "Fräulein", he called her "Wölfin" meaning She-Wolf because of his obsession with wolves.
 Wolf and Hitler had a close relationship.
-She was often thought of as the best possible source for people to go about Hitler.
+She was widely regarded as the most authoritative and comprehensive resource for information on Hitler.
 Wolf was a dedicated Nazi and a trusted member of Hitler's entourage.
 Wolf lived at the Wolfsschanze (Wolf's Lair) near Rastenburg, Adolf Hitler's World War II Eastern Front military headquarters from 1941 until he and his staff departed for the last time on 20 November 1944.
 When Hitler withdrew his headquarters to the Führerbunker in Berlin in January 1945, she went with him and his staff.
 The Führerbunker was located beneath the Reich Chancellery garden area in central Berlin.
 It became the epicentre of the Nazi regime until the end of April 1945.
 Before late April 1945, Hitler would regularly have lunch with Wolf and fellow secretary, Christa Schroeder.

 On the night of 21–22 April 1945, Hitler, having decided to stay and die in Berlin, sent Wolf and Schroeder by aircraft of the Fliegerstaffel des Führers out of Berlin to Salzburg and then to his house at Berchtesgaden in Bavaria.
 A few days later down in the Führerbunker, Hitler married Eva Braun shortly before they committed suicide.